Round Bottom Background

-Generally, Court asks, and parents are encouraged, to keep any such conversations as “high level” as possible.
+Generally, the Court asks, and parents are encouraged, to keep any such conversations as “high level” as possible.
 That is, neither parent should go into great detail about what the evaluator will be doing, or why they were appointed in the first place.
-While that may sound odd upon first reading, you can be assured there are a lot of good reasons for why the Court asks parents to refrain from low-level, high detailed conversations with their kids directly about the interview and investigation.
+While that may sound odd upon first reading, you can be assured there are a lot of good reasons for why the Court asks parents to refrain from low-level, highly detailed conversations with their kids directly about the interview and investigation.
 Two of the primary reasons for this are: (1) the Court wanting to keep children as far removed from direct involvement in the Court process as possible, thus hopefully minimizing any negative long-term impact such process may have on children; and (2) a desire to avoid any potential allegations of “coaching” by one parent or another during the evaluation process.

-While every attorney would likely advise a client a little differently here, generally speaking, parties are advised to keep their conversations with their children limited to advising the children the Court has asked a “nice person” (or use a title that a child would feel comfortable with) to come visit the home and talk with “you” (the child) briefly about your time in our (e.g., parent’s) home.
+While every attorney would likely advise a client a little differently here, generally speaking, parties are advised to keep their conversations with their children limited to advising the children the Court has asked a “nice person” (or use a title that a child would feel comfortable with) to come visit the home and talk with “you” (the child) briefly about your time in our (e.g., parent’s) house.
 Do not tell children that the purpose of the visit is to determine custody, or parenting time, or anything to that effect.
-Do not tell a child what they should say to the investigator, other than potentially general comments such as, “if you are asked a question, do your best to answer, and answer honestly.”
-Again, things should be kept high-level for all children, and parents are highly encouraged to speak as little as possible with the children directly about the evaluation process.
-If they start to ask lots of questions, a general response of “I understand your questions, but the adults need to work through somethings before we can talk about this a lot” is advised.
-Most GALs and evaluators will also tell the children in any case that they (the children) should contact the evaluator or GAL directly if they have questions about the process.
-As most would rather file the children’s directly as opposed to risking a child and adult engaging in an inappropriate court related conversation.
+Do not tell a child what they should say to the investigator, other than potentially general comments such as, “If you are asked a question, do your best to answer, and answer honestly.”
+Again, things should be kept high-level for all children, and parents are strongly encouraged to speak directly to the children as little as possible about the evaluation process.
+If they start to ask lots of questions, a general response of “I understand your questions, but the adults need to work through some things before we can talk about this a lot” is advised.
+Most GALs and evaluators will also tell the children, in any case, that they (the children) should contact the evaluator or GAL directly if they have questions about the process, as most would rather file the children’s report directly as opposed to risking a child and adult engaging in an inappropriate court-related conversation.

 Who Conducts The Child Custody Evaluation?